ReentryGuide-GR/ReentryGuide-GR.github.io/docs/intro.md

 ### Developer Guide

 - **Introduction**: Overview of the project and its development.
-- **Design Principles**: Understand the core principles behind the app's design.
 - **Setting Up Development Environment**: Steps to clone or fork the project and get started with development.

 ## Get Involved